royangkr/BabyReady/README.md

 https://docs.google.com/presentation/d/1KGU18a1N-L4RJavcVPifYgLgZQPCfYvwJ1LAZQHNNzY/edit?usp=sharing

 ## How to run
+### Creating model
+Add data to BabyReady/BabyReady - Python/data/

+Run BabyReady/BabyReady - Python/train_set.py

+Run BabyReady/BabyReady - Python/train_model.py

+A sample model has already been created in BabyReady/BabyReady - Python/output/.
+You may continue with this if you do not want to create a new model yourself.
+### Running server and client
-Start server by running **BabyReady/BabyReady - Python/try_firebase** on your computer
+Start server by running **BabyReady/BabyReady - Python/try_firebase.py** on your computer

 Start client by running android **apk** built from Android Project in BabyReady/BabyReady - Android/